The Land of Truth

 The Himalayas

-When on a GapGuru experience in Nepal, you’ll be based in the traditional mountain town of Dhulikhel.
-You’ll wake up each day to breath-taking panoramic views of no less than five peaks of the incredible Himalayan mountain range.
+You’ll have the opportunity to get out into the foothills of the mountains for breath-taking panoramic views of no less than five peaks of the incredible Himalayan mountain range.

 Language